These vegetarian stuffed mushrooms are perfect for any party from birthdays to Thanksgiving!

 - Take a small spoonful of filling and add it to one mushroom cap at a time. *I usually fill them conservatively at first, and then add more depending on how much filling I have left.

-- Place all of the filled mushrooms on a lined cookie sheet and bake for 20 minutes, or until fork tender.
+- Place all of the filled mushrooms on a lined baking sheet and bake for 20 minutes, or until the mushrooms are tender.